 When the voices of children are heard on the green,

 My heart is at rest within my breast,

 This first stanza wastes no time in bringing the focus directly to the children and their happiness by diving right into the sounds of their “voices” as they enjoy the day.
 The scene is officially set as taking place on a hill, which in itself could be conceived as another means of showing the heightened levels of joy the children experience.
 Rather than taking place in a flat area, this choice of occurrence offers a physical elevation to mimic the rise of happy emotions the children are experiencing.

 From there, the attention shifts from the children’s actions to go into the nurse’s reaction to the circumstance, which offers a contrast to the liveliness of the children.
 Instead of “laughing” in merriment as the children are doing, the nurse is “at rest” and feels that “everything is still” because of the gleeful sounds the children are making.
 This is an important moment of distinction within the poem since it shows a difference in the adult’s actions in contrast to the children’s behavior.
-The children are laughing to show their excitement, but the nurse sits in a peaceful stillness.
-This variation not only highlights that adults are different, maybe even incapable of embracing that same unabashed joy that children can exude, but it brings to light the concept that an adult does not need to showcase his or her happiness in the same manner to appreciate and share in that unabashed joy.
+The children are laughing to show their excitement, but the nurse sits in peaceful stillness.
+This variation not only highlights that adults are different, maybe even incapable of embracing that same unabashed joy that children can exude, but it brings to light the concept that an adult does not need to showcase his or her happiness, in the same manner, to appreciate and share in that unabashed joy.
 The nurse hears and is happy, but exists in that happiness in a much calmer fashion than the children—because of the children.
-They are what bring her joy just by being near their joy and laughter.
+They are what brings her joy just by being near their joy and laughter.

 ‘Then come home, my children, the sun is gone down,